junxit/us-congress-bills-114/metadata.md

 - 2016-05-06 — Placed on the Union Calendar, Calendar No. 416.
 - 2016-05-06 — Reported by the Committee on Judiciary.
 H. Rept.
 114-540.
 - 2016-05-06 — Reported by the Committee on Judiciary.
 H. Rept.
 114-540.
+- 2016-05-10 — Considered under suspension of the rules. (consideration: CR H2179)
+- 2016-05-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5048.
+- 2016-05-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-05-10 — Mr. Goodlatte moved to suspend the rules and pass the bill.
+- 2016-05-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2179)
+- 2016-05-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2179)